Top 50 Best James Franco Movies Of All Time

 Average

-"The Disaster Artist" is a biographical comedy-drama directed, co-produced, and starring James Franco.
-The film adapts the non-fiction book "The Disaster Artist: My Life Inside The Room, the Greatest Bad Movie Ever Made," authored by Greg Sestero and Tom Bissell.
+"The Disaster Artist" is a biographical comedy-drama that showcases James Franco as director, co-producer, and star.
+The film is based on the bestselling memoir "The Disaster Artist: My Life Inside The Room, the Greatest Bad Movie Ever Made," co-authored by Greg Sestero and Tom Bissell.

 6